This post originally published on July 16, 2014. We’ve updated it here with new research and stats and a cool new infographic. 🙂

 Profiles will require two parts: visuals and text.

 To create these images, you can consult a social media image size chart that will show you the exact breakdown of dimensions for each photo on each network.
-For an even easier time of it, you can use a tool like Canva, which comes with prebuilt templates that set the proper sizes for you.
+For an even easier time of it, you can use a tool like Crello or Canva, which comes with prebuilt templates that set the proper sizes for you.

 For text, your main area to customize is the bio/info section.
 Creating a professional social media bio can be broken down into six simple rules.